 cleanplots is a Stata graphics scheme to change the default look of Stata graphics.
 It is designed to implement data visualization best practices by default—limiting the amount of time you have to spend tweaking the graph to be maximally readable and usable.
-It is especially designed for better and easier default graphs of predictions and marginal effects.
+In addition, the color palette is chosen to be colorblind friendly and to automate printing in black and white, so that a single figure will work in color or printed in black and white.

-The sections below detail (1) installation instructions, (2) the help file, (3) features of the graphics scheme, and (4) examples that compare cleanplots to Stata's default graphics scheme.
+The sections below detail (1) installation instructions, (2) the help file, (3) features of the graphics scheme, (4) examples that compare cleanplots to Stata's default graphics scheme, and (5) a note on updates to the scheme and prior versions.

 To install in Stata: